-How To Use The iPhone Flashlight (Back Tap, Lock Screen, Brightness & More!)
+How To Use The iPhone Flashlight: Back Tap, Lock Screen, Brightness & More!
+(2023 Guide)

 - Force press (or touch and hold) on the flashlight/torch icon.
 This will bring up a brightness slider.

 - The slider will have four bars.
-Drag your finger up to turn on the flashlight and increase the brightness intensity, or drag your finger down on the slider to decrease the brightness intensity or turn off the flashlight all together.
+Drag your finger up to turn on the flashlight and increase the brightness intensity, or drag your finger down on the slider to decrease the brightness intensity or turn off the flashlight altogether.

 Use A Shortcut To Turn On The iPhone’s Flashlight

 iOS has a built-in app called Shortcuts.
 This app allows you to create automated actions on your iPhone that you can then assign an icon, too.
 This icon then lives on your home screen.
 Tapping it will automatically carry out the shortcut assigned to it.

 There’s virtually no limit to the shortcuts you can create–including one that lets you out a flashlight button right on your home screen.
 Here’s how to do that:

 - Open the Shortcuts app.